NaorSibony/projecta-test/README.md

 npm i
 ng serve

+“ng build” will create a deployable 'dist' folder

-Change passwored configuration is possible from 'password-configurations.ts'.
+Changing password configuration is possible from 'password-configurations.ts'.
 Go ahead and play with it :)